farooqyousuf/cofense_exercise/README.md

 18    * I approve the test
 19    * I should be successfully verified as "Scenario 2"
 ```
-To test a feature enter **cucumber** in the CLI and append the feature file you would like to run afterwards.
+To test a feature, enter **cucumber** in the CLI and append the feature file you would like to run afterwards.
 See the following example.
 ```
 cucumber features/feature_directory/test_file.feature
 ```

 To test a specific scenario within a feature, add a colon and the line number of that scenario.
-The example below runs Scenario 2.
+The example below runs **Scenario 2**.
 ```
 cucumber features/feature_directory/test_file.feature:16
 ```